in your best interests

 To be eligible you must be a New Zealand citizen or a permanent New Zealand resident (holding a 'Permanent Resident Visa').

 You do still need to be able to contribute a minimum 5 percent of the purchase price of the house you are wishing to buy.
 This can be a gift, from KiwiSaver or from savings etc.

 Maximum amount you can borrow:

-There are a number of lenders or providers who offer the Welcome Home Loan.
+There are a number of lenders or providers who offer the First Home Loan.
 Following a discussion we can help find the best, and most appropriate offer for you and your circumstances.